What Is the Smith Manoeuver?

 - Is the Smith Manoeuver legal in Canada?

-Yes, according to the CRA, the Smith Manoeuver is legal and.
-However, you should consult your tax professional if you have any concerns while implementing the technique.
+Yes, if implemented properly, the Smith Manoeuver is completely legal in Canada.
+You should consult your tax professional to discuss the strategy before implementing the technique.

 - Is a HELOC tax-deductible in Canada?